 It might sound off in favour of competition when it suits its purpose, but Uber has a track record of anti-competitive behaviour.

 And there have been stunning ethical lapses.
 It’s telling that the first comment after the story in the last link is from someone praising the company’s service.

-If New Zealand’s taxi operators were smart, they’d have disrupted themselves getting an Uber-like product out before the US giant rolled up in this country.
+If New Zealand’s taxi operators were smart, they’d have disrupted themselves getting an Uber-like product out before the US giant arrived.
 It may be too late to do that now.
 It would be good to have a local, better alternative to Uber in the same way TradeMe is a local, better alternative to eBay.